IMG_4233.jpg

 Hera Gallery and Educational Foundation is excited to present Threading Time and Place, a project that has been conceived in alignment with the national commemoration of the 250th anniversary of the American Revolution and, more specifically, the role of Rhode Island in the birth of the Nation.
 Hera was awarded a grant from the RI250 Commission to partially fund this exhibition.

-RI250 is a commemoration, organized by the RI250 Commission, of the ideals of freedom, justice, and independence, themes that have similarly shaped Hera‘s exhibition history for over 50 years.
+RI250 is a commemoration, organized by the RI250 Commission, of the ideals of hope, freedom, justice, and independence, themes that have similarly shaped Hera‘s exhibition history for over 50 years.
 Threading Time and Place aims to engage the community in a dialogue about the textile industry that built South County, and reflect on how this shared history may illuminate our understanding of ourselves in the present socio-cultural context and influence our choices as we collectively shape the future.

 Hera Gallery artists Uli Brahmst, Sonja Czekalski, Joanne Delmonico, Karen Dolmanish, Kathie Florsheim, Michelle Henning, Barbara Pagh, Jaimee Roberts, Susan Sancomb, Sarah Swift, Viera Levitt, and Wendy Wahl will exhibit works that speak to the core themes of freedom, equality, and independence, as well as the dynamic aspects of revolution, ranging from historical perspectives to current manifestations.